cjpleasant88/Grab-Go/docs/README.md

-Details of the files can be viewed in the HTML_Prototype folder, however, to use the application live in its current state please navigate to the Main Repositories Table of Contents or follow this link:
+Details of the files can be viewed in the HTML_Prototype folder, however, to use the application live in its current state please naviagate to the following link:

 https://cjpleasant88.github.io/Grab-Go/